manoharan-lab/holopy/docs/source/users/basics.rst

 the y-axis runs horizontally to the right, and the z-axis points out of the screen, toward you.

+In sample space, we choose the z axis so that distances from the camera/focal plane are positive (have positive z coordinates).
+The price we pay for this choice is that the propagation direction of the illumination light is then negative.

 .. image:: ../images/HolopyCoordinateSystem.png
     :scale: 40 %
     :alt: Coordinate system used in holopy.

 Units
 -----